-Dr. Ken Factor and Dr. Tami Lang, are trained in the most up to date advancements in eye care, committed to providing the highest quality treatment for each of our patients.
+Dr. Ken Factor, Dr. Tami Lang, and Dr. Barbara Lee, are trained in the most up to date advancements in eye care, committed to providing the highest quality treatment for each of our patients.
 At Dr. Factor and Dr. Lang’s Eye Care Clinic we want to be your partners in eye care and therefore strive to make each visit comfortable, effective and informative.
 We take the time to learn about your eye health history and listen to your concerns in order to provide you with the most thorough and holistic treatment plan possible.
 Your eye doctor should be someone you trust to have the knowledge, experience and professionalism to treat your eyes with comprehensive, expert eye care.
 Our Eye Doctors are North Phoenix and Scottsdale VSP providers.

 Dr. Factor, originally from Philadelphia, Pa., attended Michigan State University on a full athletic scholarship for gymnastics.
 He graduated from the Honors College in 1973 and was elected to the Phi Beta Kappa Honor Society.